14 Best and Worst Tokyo Places to Visit: Is Tokyo Worth Visiting?

 Akihabara during the day...

 The Akihabara district is a sensory overload.
-It's where your wallet goes to die a glorious death among the latest tech gadgets and rare collectibles, and where you go marvel at how in a city with a population like Tokyo, you really can find a target audience for absolutely everything.
+It's where your wallet goes to die a glorious death among the latest (sometimes it felt like old school) tech gadgets and rare collectibles, and where you go to marvel at how, in a city with a population like Tokyo, you really can find a target audience for absolutely everything.

 In summary, you could say that Akihabara is where you can experience some very specific Japanese activities.
 For me, I’m definitely “been there, done that, don’t want the t-shirt” on this one.